You'll be warmly welcomed to the town of Coleambally!

 Walking tracks are located in the forest reserves that surround the town.
 Kangaroos are often seen at dusk and dawn, feeding on the ovals and reserves.

 Coleambally and surrounds is a bird watcher's delight!
-It's home to an extensive array of fauna and flora including the threatened species the Superb Parrot and the Southern Bell Frog.
+Each of the streets are named after local birds, with the street signs featuring each bird's picture.
+You can wander through the town to see the beautiful birds featured on the street signs or you can check out the real thing with the bountiful bird life that is around.
+We are home to an extensive array of fauna and flora, including the threatened species the Superb Parrot and the Southern Bell Frog.
 Rice fields provide a valuable feeding habitat for many species of water birds, including bitterns, sandpipers, ibis, herons and egrets.
 More information on our birdlife is available here.

 Brolga, although rare, are found in and around Coleambally.
 The town entranceway celebrates this magnificent bird in metal sculpture form.